a-mhalik/Superstore-Sales-Analysis/README.md

 # FILES IN THIS REPOSITORY
 1.An Excel Workbook showcasing the Analysis made and Visualized data.

-2.A written report on the Analysis don ein the workbook.
+2.A written report on the Analysis done in the workbook.

 3.All the datasets used for the analysis.